-The area was walked and plant species encountered were recorded and where necessary, photographed for verification purposes.
-The different habitats present were identified on site and delineated on orthophoto maps and aerial images.
+The area was walked and important plant species encountered were recorded and where necessary, photographed and or specimens obtained for verification purposes.
+The different habitats present were identified on site.
 The consultants looked out for potentially sensitive habitats or areas that appeared to be species-rich or host different or unique species, such as drainage areas, wetlands and rocky ridges.
 Literature references used to support findings and to assist in arriving at conclusions are listed.
 The vegetation units of Mucina & Rutherford (2006) were used as reference.
 The combination of the available literature with the survey results made stratification of vegetation communities possible.